 |387-1N1-LE||SOCIOLOGY OF FAMILIES, DIVERSE CULTURES, AND COMMUNITIES||(3-0-3) 45 HRS / 2 CR|

 The family has often been referred to as the foundational social institution of a society.
 As such, it plays a crucial role in shaping individual beliefs, attitudes and behaviours, such as those related to health and health services.
 The family can also be considered as the mirror of social inequalities and social change, as well as the stronghold of ethnic, cultural and community values.
+This course provides future nurses with background knowledge which will allow them to situate the various family structures within the larger context of society, as well as the interaction between culture and community.
+This course also explores a variety of issues affecting healthcare delivery for marginalized communities and social groups.
 Ultimately, all these dimensions have an impact on the nurse/patient relationship and on nursing practice in general.
-This course will provide future nurses with background knowledge which will allow them to situate the various family structures within the larger context of society, as well as the interaction between culture and community.
-Future nurses will also gain abilities that will help them interact with patients from diverse social and cultural origins.
+Future nurses will then gain a more global view of health and nursing, improving their abilities to interact with patients from diverse social and cultural origins.

 NOTE: SOME COURSE TITLES MAY DIFFER SLIGHTLY ON STUDENTS' TRANSCRIPTS; PLEASE REFER TO COURSE NUMBERS.

 This Technique can also lead to Undergraduate studies in Nursing Sciences (DEC-BAC Agreement).